-Our organization began in 2005, thanks to the foresight of the American Architectural Foundation (AAF) and Chicago Architecture Foundation (CAF).
+Our organization began in 2005, thanks to the foresight of the American Architectural Foundation (AAF) and Chicago Architecture Foundation (now the Chicago Architecture Center, or CAC).
 At the time, AAF trustees were looking for opportunities to strengthen design education efforts in grades K-12.
-CAF staff had long been leaders in design education for youth and teen audiences, but they also sensed the need for a more productive arrangement to facilitate information sharing – frequent had been the calls to help counsel emerging architectural organizations.
+CAC staff had long been leaders in design education for youth and teen audiences, but they also sensed the need for a more productive arrangement to facilitate information sharing – frequent had been the calls to help counsel emerging architectural organizations.
 The two organizations worked together to establish regional workshops and meetings, most held in Chicago, that gave rise to the Architecture + Design Education Network.
 A year later, The American Institute of Architects joined as a third founding partner for the project.

 In searching for programming inspiration, the conferences tapped veterans of architecture education and of design thinking, broadly conceived – Fred Dust (IDEO) and Margaret Davis (North Carolina State University) among the early featured speakers.
 With the discourse deepening, capable thinkers on issues of nonprofit management were brought into the fold, tailoring advice to the needs of architectural organizations.
 The newfound success of storefront operations such as the Center for Architecture in New York (opened in 2003) only heightening the need for such programming know-how.

 To effectively meet the needs of our growing family of members, the time had come to establish the Association of Architecture Organizations (AAO); designed as an umbrella organization and governed by an independent Board of Directors to serve the interests of many parties and programming areas.